 So there are plenty of reasons to take time away from Edinburgh to explore a bit further afield - and with regular train services every day, it couldn't be easier to factor a visit to North Berwick into your plans!

-Every private Edinburgh walking tour includes my personalised information service, with tips and ideas for things to see and do in Edinburgh during your trip.
+Book a private Edinburgh walking tour to get more tips and ideas for things to see and do in Edinburgh during your trip.

 Edinburgh Expert Walking Tours is run by Gareth, an adopted native of Edinburgh, with over 20 years experience of living and working in the city...